-Clear the tabletop of extra clutter and gather a deck of cards, a six sided die, a coin, a piece of paper, and a pen or pencil.
+Clear the tabletop of extra clutter and gather the deck of cards, the six sided die, the coin, the piece of paper, and the pen or pencil.

 Separate the cards into two stacks, one of faces (jacks, queens, kings) and one of numbers (aces - 10s).
 Remove jokers.
 Shuffle each stack and place them face down on the table.
 The face-cards stack will be used during game setup, and the number cards will be used during main gameplay.